|Location:||University Centre at Blackburn College|

 - Post Graduate Certificate in Education FE/HE

-- Masters in Social Work, Psychology or other relevant discipline
+- Masters in Social Work, Psychology, leadership and management or other relevant discipline

 Postgraduate routes are subject to individual awards, applications and institutions.

 Download the Programme Specification for BA (Hons) Early Childhood Studies (Top Up).
 The Programme Specification will give you further information about the course structure, learning outcomes and detailed information about the assessment you can expect during the course.